-Ascites is collection of fluid in abdominal cavity
+Collection of fluid in abdominal cavity is called as ascites.

 - Liver failure